ManuelLecaro/Control-6DOF-simulator-robot/README.md

 # Control-6DOF-simulator-robot
 > Control of a seismic simulator parallel robot of 6DOF

-This system was developed in Python and uses Pyserial to connect to an Arduino (robot brain) connecting with python for data sending of .smc files
+This system was developed in Python and uses Pyserial to connect to an Arduino (robot brain).
+The data to simulate the robot's movement is extracted from .smc files downloaded via strongmotioncenter.org

 ## Developed by
 - Lucio Arias